This post may contain affiliate links. Please read our disclosure policy.

 strawberry pie filling ingredients.

 • Fresh Strawberries: Use fresh strawberries for the best flavor.
-We do not recommend frozen strawberries for this recipe and we find that smaller strawberries are usually sweeter.
-Cut the strawberries in half, and for larger ones, cut them into quarters.
-If you’ve got extra strawberries, use them in a Trifle, Strawberry Milkshake, Strawberry Scones, or Sheet Pan Pancakes.
+Frozen strawberries are not recommended.
+Smaller berries are often sweeter.
+Cut them in half, or into quarters if they’re large.
+Extra strawberries?
+Use them in a Trifle, Strawberry Milkshake, Strawberry Scones, or Sheet Pan Pancakes.

-• Cornstarch: Essential for thickening the filling without changing the flavor.
+• Cornstarch: Thickens the filling without altering the flavor.

 How To Make Strawberry Pie Filling